MitchBradley/ZWaveNotes/README.md

 Toggle switch up three times in rapid succession, then down three times in rapid succession.
 ### Plugin Outlet Factory Reset
 Per https://support.getvera.com/hc/en-us/article_attachments/360047115674/ZW4103__GEJasco_Plug-in_Smart_Switch.pdf, unplug it, hold down the button, then plug it in and continue to hold the button for 3 seconds.
-### In-wall Outlet Factory Reset
+### Outlet Above Main Workbench Factory Reset
-Push button three times in rapid succession then on the fourth press, hold it for three seconds.
-The light will blink when you get it right.
-Very tricky.
+Hold the button for 10 seconds until "led lights is on", then release.
+The LED will blink 5 times.
 ### Wireless Wall Switch Factory Reset
 Per chrome-extension://oemmndcbldboiebfnladdacbdfmadadm/https://www.gocontrol.com/manuals/WA00Z-1-Install.pdf, press the top button 5 times then the bottom button 5 times, all within 5 seconds.
 The light will blink 7 times if you get it right.
 ## Controller Software
 ### Credentials
 You can get to the Rasberry Pi Linux prompt with ssh.
-The static IP address is 192.168.68.20, assigned via /etc/conf.d/netif.eth0 on the Pi.
+The static IP address is 192.168.4.20, assigned via /etc/conf.d/netif.eth0 on the Pi.
 The Linux user name for that Raspberry Pi is "pi", with password "razberry" (note the 'z', not the normal spelling).
 The Linux prompt is not necessary for normal administration of the ZWave network, but you might need it if you need to update the computer or change the IP address.

 For the Z-Wave.Me automation software, the login is "admin" and the password is via my usual schema with "ZW".
 You can find the automation software without knowing its IP address by browsing to "find.z-wave.me" from a machine on the CampOlinda network, then click on the IP address shown at the bottom, just below "Direct connect to Z-Way".
-Or you can browse directly to 192.168.68.20:8083 .
+Or you can browse directly to 192.168.4.20:8083 .

 If you want to access the controller from outside the CampOlinda network, you can browse to find.zwave.me and enter the Remote ID  190419 with the Z-Wave.Me login (admin) and password as given above.
 There is a phone app Z-Wave.Me for which you will need the same credentials.